artefactual/atom-docs/admin-manual/maintenance/cli-tools.rst

 Other entities       Name
 ==================== =============================

 Generated slugs will only allow digits, letters, and dashes.
-English articles (such as "the," "a," "an," etc) are removed, and any other sequences of unaccepted characters (e.g. accented or special characters, etc.) are replaced with dashes.
+Sequences of unaccepted characters (e.g. accented or special characters, etc.) are replaced with valid characters such as English alphabet equivalents or dashes.
 This conforms to general practice around slug creation - for example, it is "common practice to make the slug all lowercase, accented characters are usually replaced by letters from the English alphabet, punctuation marks are generally removed, and long page titles should also be truncated to keep the